• Project

 • Worker

-Jeremy and Jennifer*
+Jeremy & Jennifer*

-Jeremy and Jennifer* serve as Regional Representatives, walking alongside the people of Southeast Asia.
+Jeremy and Jennifer* serve as regional representatives, walking alongside the people of Southeast Asia.

 *Last name omitted for sensitivity reasons.